Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Our Approach

 We apply the single-user PPO-based RL to the multi-user scenario.
 Our multi-user process can be represented by the following four tuples: ($S^j_t$, $A^j$, $\pi^j$, $R^j$), where $j$ is the user id, $S^j_t$ represents the user $j$'s state, $A$ is the distributed action space, $\pi$ is the state transition probability, and $R$ is the local reward value.
 The decision-making process of a single-user RL can be directly applied to multi-user optimization.
 This RL uses only the current user's state, so we call it the local state.
 It uses the throughput history of the current user's satellite to implicitly learn the network condition when sharing its satellite with other users.

 For multi-user training and testing, we use a critic network for distributed training.
 The input state of the critic network is a distributed environment (\ie, $S^j_t$ for each user).
 The critic network estimates the value of action decisions generated by the actor network.
 The state transition probability $\pi$ is then used to update the subsequent actor steps, evaluate each actor, and guide their parameter updates.
-The parameters and gradients of the critic network and actor network are shared by all agents.
+The parameters and gradients of both networks are shared by all agents.